 How do we spot the trends in convergence and how can they help us to understand and stimulate the process?
 What roles do education, structural funds and regional factors play in this process?
 What policy measures can the EU use to foster economic convergence and deter divergence in the coming decade?
 Representatives from the EU institutions, academic researchers, economists and other experts consider these questions and offer their insight.
 Join us and share your views on these important questions.

-Studies and conclusions are now available in the current issue of Intereconomics.
+Studies and conclusions are available in the Intereconomics issue No.1 of 2019.

 Trends of Economic Convergence

 Moderator: Jiffer Bourguignon, Intereconomics